ronikripper/security7/_news/security7-successfully-completes-international-msp--cloud-certification-audit.md

 The UCS is based on a wide range of criteria used to ensure that service providers have met and surpassed well-established standards of excellence and client care, such as:

-Physical & Virtual Security
+* Physical & Virtual Security

-&nbsp; &nbsp; Business & Financial stability
+* Business & Financial stability

-&nbsp; &nbsp; Appropriately documented policies and procedures
+* Appropriately documented policies and procedures

-&nbsp; &nbsp; Efficiency in IT management practices
+* Efficiency in IT management practices

-&nbsp; &nbsp; Customer data security and privacy
+* Customer data security and privacy

-&nbsp; &nbsp; Company is under regular external review from the MSPAlliance and its auditors to continually maintain and improve standards of care of excellence
+* Company is under regular external review from the MSPAlliance and its auditors to continually maintain and improve standards of care of excellence

-&nbsp; &nbsp; The UCS audit is performed by an independent accounting firm
+* The UCS audit is performed by an independent accounting firm

-&nbsp;

 “Security7 Networks is thrilled to have successfully completed our SSAE 16 and UCS examinations,” said Ray Scholl, Chief Information Security Officer.
 “This certification is a testament to our commitment to our customers and provides them with the confidence that our operations have been tested and audited to the highest standards possible.”